7533268CanadaInc/retrospective/README.md

 Before you go beyond this point, please visit [React's](http://facebook.github.io/react/) project page and read up on how React works, because I won't be covering the basics of the library.
+In addition to React, I will be using [underscore.js](http://underscorejs.org) 90% of the time for the sake of sanity. (nested for loops == sad panda)

 Building complex UI can be quite a chore, especially if you have to manage 30 views and manage all the different CRUD endpoints within your